AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 ## Conclusions
 The experimental procedure of using heated water was demonstrated to be valid.
 Hotter water seemed to encourage more bubble growth than cold water, and thus seemed an adequate experimental substitute for room-temperature supersaturated water.
 Videos demonstrated that the reactor encouraged bubble growth, and that temperature remained relatively consistent across the apparatus.
 Together, these aspects built a strong case for continuing experiments with this reactor prototype.

-The subteam measured higher effluent dissolved oxygen content than influent dissolved content.
+The subteam measured higher effluent DO content than influent DO content.
 While troubleshooting, the subteam found that the pressure difference across the reactor surface was heavily dependent on influent flow rate.
 The subteam decided that a new effluent tube would be necessary:  in order to minimize effluent head loss (c.f.
-[Equation 4](#Equation-4)) using a wider effluent tube from the reactor would result in a lower effluent water velocity, and help to minimize head loss, and hopefully reduce the dependency of the pressure difference on the flow rate through the reactor.
+[Equation 4](#Equation-4)) using a wider effluent tube from the reactor would result in a lower effluent water velocity.
+This would hopefully reduce the dependency of the pressure difference on the flow rate through the reactor.

-The subteam also concluded that one of the dissolved oxygen probes used in the experimental apparatus was malfunctioning.
+The subteam also concluded that one of the DO probes used in the experimental apparatus was malfunctioning, and would need to be replaced.

-However, given further results, there was another, yet unknown factor that is skewing the results; it may be a system failure, such as an unseen leak.
+However, given further strange experimental results, there was another, yet unknown factor that skewed the results; it may have been a system failure, such as an unseen leak.

 ## Future Work
-The subteam will need to obtain a new, working dissolved oxygen probe, and to replace the effluent tubing of the reactor so as to minimize the dependency of the pressure gradient on head loss.
+The subteam will need to obtain a new, working DO probe, and to replace the effluent tubing of the reactor so as to minimize the dependency of the pressure gradient on head loss.
 The subteam will also continue to troubleshoot to determine the issue with the DO probe measurements.

 In upcoming semesters, the subteam will continue to run tests to pinpoint areas in which the reactor can improve.

-First, the subteam will consider running a pure control test: measuring the dissolved oxygen in influent versus effluent water when the reactor contains no sand.
+First, the subteam will consider running a pure control test: measuring the DO content in influent versus effluent water when the reactor contains no sand.
 Hypothetically, the difference would be negligible, and this could serve as a satisfying benchmark for demonstrating the fluidized bed’s effectiveness in removing dissolved oxygen.

 The subteam has qualitatively demonstrated that bubbles do form within the fluidized bed reactor.
 This suggests that the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is plausible.

-The subteam also will consider using a camera set-up to obtain consistent video recordings of experiments, to avoid error and uncertainty due to variables such as hand movement.
-Also, switching out the temperature probe for a new one, considering that the one the subteam has used is not the latest model.
+The subteam will also consider using a camera set-up to obtain consistent video recordings of experiments, to avoid error and uncertainty due to variables such as hand movement.
+Also, the subteam will consider switching out the temperature probes for new ones, considering that the one the subteam has used is not the latest model.

 The subteam should also consider in the future to add a flow accumulator directly after the peristaltic pump in order to dampen oscillations from the peristaltic pump.
-Such an addition would result in consistent water flow going into the reactor.
+Such an addition would result in consistent water flow into the reactor.

 As mentioned in the Methods section, the experimental setting of 60 RPM for the peristaltic pump was relatively arbitrary, albeit being sufficiently above the fluidized bed's fluidization velocity.
 The subteam will consider optimizing flow rate, and will consider the entrainment velocity of the fluidized bed, so as to clearly delineate the minimum and maximum flow rates acceptable for experimental trials.

 After system improvements, the subteam will progress to more thorough, quantitative analysis of the prototype.
-The subteam will continue to use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
+The subteam will continue to use DO probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
 After analysis of concentration data, the subteam will modify the system to optimize the removal of dissolved gas.
-The subteam will experimentally determine what ways the reactor can be modified to increase removal of DO, whether it is exploring different substances, or trying an alternative reactor structure to encourage bubble formation.
-Research the effect of varying velocities on effectiveness of the apparatus; research ways to encourage larger bubble size; research ideal dimensions of the reactor; research the effect on the apparatus of non-gaseous contaminant on the effectiveness of the reactor.
+The subteam will experimentally determine ways in which the reactor can be modified to increase removal of DO, whether it is exploring different substances, or trying an alternative reactor structure to encourage bubble formation.
+Other potential areas of research include the effects of fluid velocity and non-gaseous contaminants on reactor effectiveness, finding ways to encourage larger bubble size, and optimizing the dimensions of the reactor.

 The subteam must also consider the end goal of scaling up the prototype.
 The prototype's method to remove excess dissolved gas from influent water must feasibly apply on a practical scale.
 As part of this end goal, as pertaining to a fluidized bed reactor, the subteam must evaluate the validity of the calculated fluidization flow of the sand bed, and the validity of the calculated entrainment velocity.
 In order to reliably scale up a fluidized bed reactor, these values must be reliably calculable.